 - To solicit their knowledge based on experience

 Or anything else that is relevant to your project.
 Always go into a meeting prepared so you can shape the conversation and make sure that you get what you want out of the session.

 How to Manage the Interview

 Arrange a time to meet with your interviewee.
 Find a time that is convenient to you both, and preferably as soon as you know that they are joining the project team.
-Send a calendar invite and talk to them (or send a follow up email) that explains why you are meeting and what you hope to achieve from the discussion.
+Send a calendar invite and talk to them (or send a follow-up email) that explains why you are meeting and what you hope to achieve from the discussion.
 Let them know where they should meet you and how long the interview will take.

 If you can, send them your list of interview questions in advance.
 This will help them prepare as well.
 Your conversation might take a different turn as you follow a particular thread in the discussion but having an “agenda” in the form of your questions will ensure that you stick to the major topics.

 Finally, make sure that you are prepared.
 If you can’t write quickly, take a recording device (check that they are happy to be recorded before you use it).
-Plan how you are going to take your notes and then write them up or use them afterwards.
-Knowing what you are going to do with the output will help you record it in a way that facilitates using your notes afterwards.
+Plan how you are going to take your notes and then write them up or use them afterward.
+Knowing what you are going to do with the output will help you record it in a way that facilitates using your notes afterward.

 1. What do you see yourself doing on this project?